TSR: Trajectory-Search Rollouts for Multi-Turn RL of LLM Agents: Results and Discussion

-Among TSR variants, beam search consistently achieves the strongest performance, followed by lookahead, with best-of-$N$ providing smaller gains.
-These trends are also reflected in the learning dynamics, where beam search converges faster (see \refig{fig:success_rate_plots}).
-Overall, we have the following three takeaways.
-First, beam search maintains multiple partial trajectories throughout rollout generation, enabling recovery from early irreversible mistakes and providing robustness to proxy-scoring noise and environment stochasticity, particularly in FrozenLake and WebShop.
-Second, lookahead commits to a single action based on proxy signals of future outcomes.
-While effective in deterministic settings like Sokoban, its gains are constrained by proxy quality and diminish as search depth increases.
-Third, best-of-$N$ improves training signal by selecting higher-quality \emph{completed} trajectories, i.e., selection occurs only \emph{after} full rollouts are generated.
-As a result, it acts as an oversampled variant of instance filtering, increasing the chance of ``luckier'' trajectories without actively steering intermediate decisions.
+Lookahead commits to a single action after evaluating short-horizon continuations.
+While effective in deterministic settings like Sokoban, its gains diminish as search depth increases due to higher cost of evaluating deeper subtrees.
+Best-of-$N$ improves training by selecting higher-quality \emph{completed} trajectories, i.e., selection occurs only \emph{after} full rollouts are generated.
+As a result, it acts as an oversampled variant of instance filtering, increasing the chance of ``luckier'' rollouts without actively steering intermediate decisions.